davidhongwoo/plog/README.md

 *See [How to implement a custom converter](#custom-converter).*

-###UTF8Converter
-[UTF8Converter](#utf8converter) is the only converter available in plog out of the box.
-It converts string data to UTF-8 with BOM.

 ##Appender
 [Appender](#appender) uses [Formatter](#formatter) and [Converter](#converter) to get a desired representation of log data and outputs (appends) it to a file/console/etc. All appenders must implement `IAppender` interface (the only interface in plog):